 Unlike smaller developments, an application for a major development requires the applicant to carry out a consultation with the local community before submitting an application.
 Decisions on all major applications will also be made by the National Park’s Board or Planning and Access Committee.

-Learn more about how major developments are defined.
+Learn more about how major developments are defined and read our Glossary of Terms.

 A prospective applicant informs us that they want to make an application